CekViral/.github/profile/README.md

 CekViral makes it easy for you to verify content in just a few seconds!
 How to Use:
 1. Enter text or news URL into the column provided.
-2. Click the "Check" button.
+2. Click the "Cek" button.
 3. Wait a moment, the system will analyze the content automatically.

 ![Inference](images/inference.jpg)